Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/api_and_exits_intro_ibmi/_index.md

 title: "About  APIs and exits - IBM i"
 linkTitle: "Build APIs and exits"
 weight: 260
---- This section introduces the two application families that can be developed using two interfaces and the development kit contents for building APIs.
+---This section introduces the two application families that can be developed using two interfaces and the development kit contents for building APIs.

 - Applications communicating